DillonOLeary/dillonoleary.com/content/posts/who-even-am-i.md

 I've spent a while reflecting on how to label my skillset.
 Computer scientist?
 Programmer?
 Technologist?
 But software engineering fits best, and that didn't click for me until I read the book _The Missing README_, which created a clear structure to that set of skills I had been developing at Amazon.
 Software engineering is applying computer science to the delivery of software applications.
 It's the whole field of study layered on top of computer science.

-I excel at listening and customer service, so I may eventually pivot into more of a business role, like a product manager, but at the same time, I love coding so software engineering fits me best.
+I excel at listening and customer service, so I may eventually explore more of a business role, like a product manager, but at the same time, I love coding so software engineering fits me best.

 ## Dedicated to Social Good